UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team09-AnimeGAN.md

 ![WaifuLab]({{'/assets/images/team09/proposal_waifu_lab.png' | relative_url}}){: style="width: 400px; max-width: 100%;"}
 *Fig 1.
 Sample Output from WaifuLab (GAN)[2].

 Recent progress on anime art generation has sparked a sense of excitement in both the AI and anime community.
 Many AI generated arts have emerged on the internet.
 As shown in Fig 1, it is an anime character generated using the online tool [WaifuLab](https://waifulabs.com/generate)[2] which relies on a generator model called GAN.
-GAN (generative adversarial network) is the base model for many current art generator AI.
+GAN (generative adversarial network) is the base model for many current art generator AIs.
 The project will explore the usage of GAN on anime character generations and try different variations of GAN (possibly other models) to find potential improvements on the style (specifically the hand parts of the art) and resolution of the image output.
-Since the time of this project is limited, it is also necessary to explore ways of reducing the training times for GAN using smaller sample size.
+Since the time of this project is limited, it is also necessary to explore ways of reducing the training time for GAN using smaller sample size.

 ## Related Works
 - Creswell A., White T., et al. ["Generative Adversarial Networks: An Overview"](https://ieeexplore.ieee.org/abstract/document/8253599/authors#authors)